wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 distribution ultimately depend on the content of your prompt, and it's very likely that you need to adjust the hyperparameters a little bit based on that.

+Once you've written a good quality prompt, it's important to keep it around for longer.
+For this it's nice to have some sort of templating system in place.
+Let's take a look at what Semantic Kernel has to offer.

 ## Using Prompt Templates for Reusability

 - Store your prompts in source control so you can version them.
 - Write prompts in a separate prompt file for easier editing and reviewing.
 - Use placeholders to make your prompts more flexible.
 - Options for prompt writing, semantic kernel templates, or handlebars.
+- Recommend using the Semantic Kernel Tools: https://marketplace.visualstudio.com/items?itemName=ms-semantic-kernel.semantic-kernel

+### Creating a prompt template in Semantic Kernel

+- Using YAML files to store prompt templates
+- Using variables in the prompt template
+- Executing a YAML-based prompt template
+- Limitations of the semantic kernel template language

+### Using handlebars as an alternative templating language

+- Handlebars offers extras like loops and if-statements.
+- Using variables in handlebars templates
+- Using flow control statements in handlebars templates
+- Executing a handlebars-based prompt template

+### Working with multiple LLM providers

+- Sometimes prompts just work better with a specific provider.
+That's not a problem because you can use multiple providers in your application.
+- You can even have different execution settings per provider and choose the correct provider in your application code.
+- Making a prompt template for multiple providers is especially useful if you need to implement fallbacks.

 ## Using the chat history to your advantage